 York is a foodie’s dream, with something for everyone.

 If it’s afternoon tea you’re craving it simply has to be Betty’s.
 The genteel tea rooms have stood on the grand St Helen’s Square since the 1930s.
-Relax is the sumptuous, ornate surroundings – said to have been inspired by the interior of the Queen Mary, one of the grandest steam liners of the early 20th century.
+You can relax in the sumptuous, ornate surroundings – said to have been inspired by the interior of the Queen Mary, one of the grandest steam liners of the early 20th century.

 Shopping in York

-Make time for a pint at the York Tap before your train home.
+The York Tap: Make time for a pint at the York Tap before your train home.
 Nestled at York Station, the Tap is like stepping back in time to a bygone era of the traditional pub – all heavy varnished wood and ornate tiled floors.

 Enjoy your trip to York.